FinweLtd/doc-livesync-all/docs/site_howto/site_howto.md

 Throughout the documentation, you'll find various types of notes complementing the regular text:

 !!! note
     A note is designed to provide an important piece of information.
-It will help your understanding of the topic being discussed.

 !!! tip
     A tip is something that will help when you need to perform the task being described.
 Alternatively, it can be something can make your life easier when using the LiveSYNC tool.

+!!! example
+    An example applies theory to practice.
+It will help your understanding of the topic being discussed.

+!!! question
+    A question is a short practice task for the reader.

+!!! summary
+    A summary is a collection of the key points, typically at the end of a section.

 !!! caution
     A caution is something you should certainly pay attention to.
 It warns of a hidden danger or caveat.